escofresco/dolphin/albedo-optimization.md

 <br/>

 ### Instructions
-Write a Python function that accepts a list of potential highways  and returns ten highways that, when considered individually, would most reduce the albedo-metric-tons of CO<sub>2</sub> for the entire system.
+Write a Python function that reviews a list of potential highways  and returns ten highways that, when considered individually, would most reduce the albedo-metric-tons of CO<sub>2</sub> for the entire system.

 Each candidate consists of
 * `city_a` location,